haddersbadders/Research-Simplified/src/chapters/data-collection.md

 Although more expensive and time-consuming, probability sampling is generally considered superior.
 It is viewed as a much stronger sampling frame overall.
 Research textbooks often caution that studies using non-probability sampling frames should be approached with great care.

 The common types of probability sampling methods are summarised below:

+# ((Tables to go here))

+**Non-probability sampling** is employed when achieving a probability-based sample is not feasible.
+However, it is crucial for the researcher and reader to ensure that the sample avoids bias in representing specific population segments disproportionately.
+In this type of sampling, not every subject has an equal chance of being included in the sample.

+Qualitative research often utilizes non-probability sampling, and in this context, a smaller sample size is considered a strength rather than a weakness.
+It's important to note that non-probability sampling is also used in quantitative research, though it is generally viewed as less favorable than probability sampling methods.
+The following outlines non-probability/qualitative sampling techniques: